 \section{Definitions}

-}{ 1em} Multiple candidates can be of several kinds. \begin{description} \item[Overlaps] share some of their reconstructed objects (tracks, clusters, jets\dots).
-At most one of the overlapping candidates can be signal. \item[Reflections] are candidates which share all reconstructed objects but with different particle identification assignments.
+}{ 1em} Multiple candidates can be of several kinds, listed below. \begin{description} \item[Overlaps] share some of their reconstructed objects (tracks, clusters, jets\dots).
+If the signals are fully reconstructed, at most one of the overlapping candidates can be signal.

+\item[Reflections] are candidates which share all reconstructed objects but with different particle-identification assignments.
 Depending on the analysis they can be peaking in mass (when applicable) or not.
-Their treatment is analysis-dependent and thus not discussed further in this paper. \item[Genuine multiples] do not share any of their properties.
-They could in principle be both signal, depending on the signal rate and selection efficiency~\cite{expectation} , but are more likely to be both background, caused by a high multiplicity event, or one of each. \item[Reconstruction features] may make physics objects appear multiple times.
-They are experiment-specific and not discussed further.
-However, if applicable, they need to be considered when dealing with multiple candidates. \end{description}
+Their treatment is analysis dependent and thus not discussed further in this paper. \item[Genuine multiples] do not share any of their properties.
+They could in principle be both signal, depending on the signal rate and selection efficiency~\cite{expectation} , but are more likely to be both background (\eg caused by a high-multiplicity event) or one of each. \item[Reconstruction features] may make physics objects appear multiple times.
+They are experiment specific and therefore their effect on the measurement is not discussed here.
+However, they need to be considered when dealing with multiple candidates. \end{description}